 Taking leave of her husband and elder son (Sambhaji Maharaj) she traveled to Pune along with her younger son, Shivaji.
 This was the beginning of a new chapter in Indian history.
 Pune city was razed by adilshah to curb Shahaji’s plans.
 Jijabai took it to herself to renovate the city.
 A beautiful palace of red sandstone called Lal Mahal was built in the city.
 Here Shivaji used to listen tales of Ramayan and Mahabharat from his mother.
 She inspired him to rise against the tyrannous rule of sultans and establish a sovereign kingdom – Swarajya.
 Her judgement was impartial and she was a strict administrator.
 These qualities started seeping into young Shivaji who learnt everything by observing his mother.
 The greatness of Shivaji Maharaj had its source in Jijabai.

 Her thoughts were very progressive for her time.
 She urged Shivaji Maharaj’s wives to form an army of women.
 She raised her grandson Sambhaji Maharaj (the 2nd Chhatrapati) in the same manner as her son after the untimely death of Maharani Saibai, the chief consort oh Shivaji Maharaj.
 Although great devotee of Goddess Tulajabhavani she never let religion interfere in state matter.
 Although her husband was far away she regularly consulted him on matters of state and guided Maharaj accordingly.
 She herself had an army of 25000 horsemen whom she led independently to defend swarajya in maharaja’s absence.
 In an event when Shivaji Maharaj was trapped at Panhala fort, she herself donned the armor and prepared to fight and rescue her son.
 She was widely respected in her household and by her citizens.
-In order to honour this, Maharaj performed her Suvarna Tula (weighing a person in gold) at Mahabaleshwar.
+In order to honor this, Maharaj performed her Suvarna Tula (weighing a person in gold) at Mahabaleshwar.
 In order to form a sovereign identity, she ordered Shivaji Maharaj to get a Rajyabhishek performed.
 A grand ceremony of Rajyabhishek took place at Raigad fort and this was culmination of her entire life’s effort.
 The mission which she began was completed in the grandest form possible.
 Completing her life’s purpose, she breathed her last on 17th June 1674.

 Even today Jijamata is considered as the ideal mother, the true Shakti and an excellent example of women empowerment.
 Today’s India needs more Shivajis, but for that we need to raise more Jijabais.